 How to Celebrate Independent Retailer Month

-There’s a few ways to celebrate independent retailer month, but the most prominent is getting out there and shopping at local stores and farmers markets.
-Don’t buy honey from some distant apiary when you can pick it up from your local beekeeper and know that it’s all been born and bred locally.
-Milk doesn’t get much fresher than when its purchased from the dairy down the street, and you know that when you buy from a local store, all of that money stays in the community helping to keep the local flavor alive.
+The most prominent way to get involved with Independent Retailer Month is getting out there and shopping at local stores and farmers markets.
+For example, instead of buying honey from some distant hive, it is possible to pick it up from a local beekeeper and know that it’s all been born and bred in the nearby community!
+Milk doesn’t get much fresher than when it’s purchased from the dairy down the street, and you know that when you buy from a local store, all of that money stays in the community helping to keep the local flavor alive.